BSc (Hons) (NFQ Level 8)

-Sustainability (includes modules on Research Tools for Sustainability and Innovation, Communication and Careers in Sustainability) • Business & Economics (includes modules on Foundations of Finance • Introduction to Marketing • Accounting for Non-Business Students, Intermediate Microeconomics), Environmental Science & Engineering, Social Sciences, Policy & Law.
+Sustainability (includes modules on Research Tools for Sustainability and Innovation, Communication and Careers in Sustainability) • Business & Economics (includes modules on Foundations of Finance, Introduction to Marketing, Accounting for Non-Business Students, Intermediate Microeconomics), Environmental Science & Engineering, Social Sciences, Policy & Law.

 Assessment varies with each module but may comprise continuous assessment of practicals, written exams and online learning activities.